HalaMCF/maeft/readme.md

 ## Testing

+Here are the sensitive indices for 10 datasets we used to evaluate our tool:

+Census(Adult): 0 for age, 7 for race, 8 for sex
+Credit: 8 for sex, 12 for age
+Bank: 0 for age
+Meps: 1 for age, 2 for sex, 3 for race
+Ricci: 3 for race
+Tae: 0 for whether_is_native_or_not
+Math & Por: 1 for sex, 2 for age
+COMPAS: 3 for race
+Oulad: 2 for sex

-Set the params in the argparse:
+Set the params in the argparse (RQ1):

-python maeft.py (for datasets excluded Ricci and Tae)
+`python maeft.py --dataset oulad --model_struct ft --task_type multiclass --d_out 3 --sensitive 2 (for datasets excluded Ricci and Tae)`

+`python maeft.py --dataset math --model_struct ft --task_type regression --d_out 1 --sensitive 2 (for regression tasks)`

-python maeft_small.py (for Ricci and Tae)
+`python maeft_small.py --dataset tae --model_struct ft --task_type binclass --d_out 1 --sensitive 0 (for Ricci and Tae)`

+Note: d_out is a parameter of FT-Transformer(ft), it is only related to the output dimension of ft.

+## Evaluation

+To calculate CDE, PCC and Pα (RQ3), please refer to https://github.com/amazon-science/tabsyn

+To calculate IFs (RQ4), `python retrain_mlp.py` (retrain_mlp is in ./retrain folder)